 - coordinate the Freshmen Day of Service.

-Student Leadership for Community Engagement (SLCE) is an initiative within the Center for Community Engagement that provides students with opportunities for growth and development as leaders while getting paid!
+Pioneers for Change is an initiative within the Center for Community Engagement that provides students with opportunities for growth and development as leaders while getting paid!
 Through group training, community service activities, a personal development plan, and service learning internships, PfC enables students to be leaders on and off campus and catalysts for positive change within the community.
 Through our program, we hope to help students understand leadership skills and utilize them effectively for accomplishing goals; encourage them to exercise personal, professional, and social responsibilities in lives, careers, and communities; teach them to communicate, collaborate & work effectively in a diverse society; and help them to assess, motivate, and hold accountable themselves and others.
 There are two main tracks within PfC: Freshmen Day of Service and Sustainability.
 Our mission is to create engaging educational programs that allow students to step out of their comfort zones and be positive leaders both on and off campus..

 What is Hayward Promise Neighborhood?

 The Hayward Promise Neighborhood (HPN) is a partnership of residents, local schools, colleges, government agencies, businesses, and non-profit organizations, led by CSUEB and funded by a $25 million grant from the U.S. Department of Education.
 This network of support will prepare and help students attain an excellent education, transition to college or post-secondary training, and enter successful and rewarding careers.

 What is the Freshmen Day of Service?

 In partnership with the General Education Program, the Center for Community Engagement works each year to coordinate multiple one-day service projects for freshmen as part of their Freshmen Year Experience General Studies Course.
 The projects run during the first 7-8 weekends in the spring quarter.